Abbott v. Perez: Background

 During these events, the Supreme Court ruled in Shelby County v.
-Holder that the means of which states were determined to have preclearance of voter-related laws was unconstitutional, eliminating the need for Texas to seek preclearance of their maps.
+Holder that the statutory definition deciding which states were required to obtain preclearance was unconstitutional, eliminating the need for Texas to seek preclearance of their maps.
 The state, with only minor changes, adopted all three maps from the Texas federal district court as the permanent maps in June 2013.

 The original suit in the Texas federal district court continued, with petitioners seeking to also amend the 2013 redistricting maps as part of their complaints, as to prevent these maps to be used in the next set of elections.
 This case became protracted in the District Court, but ultimately the court issued its ruling in August 2017.
 It ruled that the 2011 redistricting map violated either the VRA or the Constitution or a combination of both, and because the state used the maps proposed by Texas federal district court based on the original state maps following the U.S. Supreme Court ruling as the basis for the 2013 redistricting, that these were also similarly flawed.
 The court ordered the Texas governor to call a special meeting of legislators to redraw the maps in a timely manner, but the state instead turned to the U.S. Supreme Court to appeal the opinion, as well as to freeze the Texas federal district court's order to redraw the maps due to nearness of the 2018 elections.
 In a 5–4 decision split between the conservative and liberal justices, the U.S. Supreme Court agreed in September 2017 to freeze the redistricting order, and hear the case in January 2018.

-U.S. Supreme Court
+Supreme Court

-The case presented at the U.S. Supreme Court combines two separate rulings issued by the Texas federal district court on the redistricting maps.
+The case presented at the U.S. Supreme Court combined two separate rulings issued by the Texas federal district court on the redistricting maps.
 The state in their petition asked on several issues, including whether the 2013 maps, adopted from those presented by the Texas District Court, could be considered unconstitutional, whether the Texas federal district court had ruled appropriately in challenging specific district lines identified in the 2013 maps, and whether the Texas federal district court had authority to demand the rapid redistricting session.
 The Court itself further considered if they had jurisdiction on the case, given that their action to freeze the Texas federal district court's ruling could have been seen as premature.
 Oral arguments were heard on April 24, 2018, with observers stating that the judges appeared to be split along conservative and liberal lines.
 Allison Riggs argued the case for the plaintiffs (Perez, et al.).

 The decision was issued on June 25, 2018.